 - During the summer of 2010, Six Flags America opened Whistlestop Park, a new family entertainment area that nearly doubled the number of attractions, featuring eight new rides and attractions including Happy Junction, Sky Jumper, Splash Zone, Up Up and Away, Whistlestop Bus Line, Whistlestop Park Playground, Whistlestop Train and Whistlestop Whirlybirds.

 13710 Central Ave.

 Six Flags America is located on Route 214, Central Avenue, approximately five miles from I-495 just 30 minutes from downtown Washington, DC.
 See a Map and Directions.

 Calendar and Operating Hours

-Six Flags America opens for the 2013 season on March 23 and is open daily for Spring Break March 28 through April 7 and then weekends in April and May, with daily operation resuming Memorial Day weekend.
-Hurricane Harbor begins its season on Saturday, May 25.
+Six Flags America opens for the 2014 season on April 5 and is open daily for Spring Break April 12-21 and then weekends in April and May, with daily operation resuming Memorial Day weekend.
+Hurricane Harbor begins its season on Saturday, May 24.
 Hours vary throughout the season.
 After Labor Day weekend the park is open weekends through October.

 - Arrive early to get the most out of your day.
 Head to the most popular rides first.
 Lines get longer late in the day.